 The Rose - the quintessential English flower.
 And Bulgarian.
 And Turkish.
 And a whole host of other cultures that hold the rose close to their heart.
 June feels like an appropriate time to paint and even eat (yes! - rosewater) roses and think about Alice in Wonderland.
 If it weren’t for Covid, I’d invite you all for tea - we have roses in our garden

 The Lotus - hot, sweltering Indian summers and the lotus as the Buddhist flower.
-The height of summer and an aquatic flower to cool us down
+The height of summer and an aquatic flower to cool us down.
+I'm particularly looking forward to this one

 The Sunflower - self-explanatory, summer in all its glory and also a necessary injection of bright yellow; imagine painting this on turmeric-dyed paper